 Although the Fund believes its estimates of fair value in Level 3 are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value and net assets attributable to holders of redeemable units.
 The following table shows how the net assets attributable to holders of redeemable units would change if the valuation of the real estate investments were calculated by adjusting the respective net assets and debt by 10%.

-2019 Favourable Unfavourable \$ 150,428 (150,428)
+Real estate investments 2020 2019 Favourable Unfavourable \$ 152,984 (152,984) \$ 150,428 (150,428)

 (f) Other financial instruments: